RyanFu/BlurView/README.md

 Always try to choose the closest possible root layout to BlurView.
 This will greatly reduce the amount of work needed for creating View hierarchy snapshot.

+## Vector drawables issue
+In version 1.4.0 a new API was added - `setHasFixedTransformationMatrix(boolean)`.
+You can set it to true to optimize position calculation before blur.
+By default, BlurView calculates its translation, rotation and scale before each draw call.
+If you are not changing these properties (for example, during animation), this behavior can be changed to calculate them only once during initialization.

+This also resolves the issue with <a href="https://github.com/Dimezis/BlurView/issues/41">distortion of vector drawables</a>

 ## Supporting API < 17
 If you need to support API < 17, you can include